Diabetes can affect the entire body – including the skin.

-About a third of people with diabetes will develop skin problems at some point.
-In fact, some skin issues can be warning signs of diabetes.
+Almost a third of people with diabetes develop skin problems at some point.

 Although anyone can get bacterial skin infections, diabetics are more prone to them.
-Typical bacterial skin problems that tend to trouble people with diabetes include eyelid styes, boils, nail infections, and carbuncles — deep infections of skin and the tissue underneath.
+Typical bacterial skin problems that tend to trouble people with diabetes include eyelid styes, boils, nail infections, and carbuncles — deep infections of the skin and the tissue underneath.

 Usually, the area around the infection will be hot, red, painful, and swollen.

 People with diabetes are susceptible to fungal infections, especially one called Candida albicans.
 This yeast-like fungus creates a red, itchy rash, frequently surrounded by small blisters and scales, that is usually found in warm, moist areas like armpits or between the toes.

 Other fungal infections common to diabetics include ringworm, jock itch, athlete’s foot, and vaginal infections.

 Vitiligo is a condition in which the skin cells that make melanin (brown pigmentation) are destroyed, leading to irregular, blotchy patches that often occur on the hands, face, or chest.
 Although the cause of vitiligo is unknown, experts believe it is an autoimmune condition like type 1 diabetes, and research has found a link between the two conditions.
 It is very important to wear a sunscreen of 30 SPF or higher, since the depigmented skin has no natural sun protection.

 Neuropathy-Related Skin Problems

 Diabetes can cause nerve damage called neuropathy, a common diabetes symptom.
 Sometimes the damage causes a loss of sensation in the feet.
-If you step on something and injure your foot or develop a blister, you might not be able to feel it.
+If we step on something and injure our foot or develop a blister, we might not be able to feel it.
 An open sore called a foot ulcer can develop and could get infected.
 It is important for us to inspects our feet every day to make sure they are not injured in any way.

 It’s rare, but sometimes people with diabetes erupt in blisters (bullosis diabeticorum).
 The blisters occur on the backs of fingers, hands, toes, feet, and sometimes on the legs or forearms.
 They resemble burn blisters.